MSc ICTs for Development / Careers

 - View full page

-MSc ICTs for Development can help its graduates select and target jobs in any part of the tribrid triangle which marks the overall set of typical jobs into which our graduates move.
+MSc ICTs for Development can help you select and target jobs in any part of the tribrid triangle which marks the overall set of typical jobs into which our graduates move.
 These are some mix of international development roles, management roles (including strategic and analytical management), and digital technology roles.

-Top employers of our GDI graduates include:
+Top employers include:

 - African Union;